Everything we know so far about the BBC presenter scandal

 Sign up for our free Indy100 weekly newsletter

+Then, 24 hours later, a second young person (in their early 20s) came forward to say they were sent threatening messages by the unnamed man.

+And on Wednesday morning, The Sun reported that a 23-year-old had told them that the household name broke Covid lockdown rules to meet with them in February 2021.

-So what’s actually going on now?
+So what’s actually going on?
 And will we ever find out who the TV star is?

 Here’s a breakdown of the jaw-dropping developments so far.